 Preparing your batteries to be recycled takes only a few steps:

 - Tape the terminals or ends of the batteries.
-This reduces the risk of fire by preventing batteries from coming into contact in other batteries or any metal.
+This reduces the risk of fire by preventing batteries from coming into contact with other batteries or any metal.
 (Tape is included with the collection container.)
 Please tape in such a way that the type of battery is still visible.
 Another option is to place similar batteries either individually or side by side in clear plastic bags so that the ends do not touch.

 For more information on battery recycling see our FAQ section.